Shaiva Siddhanta: Etymology

 Nataraja, moderating Panchakritya, the supreme being of Siddhantism.

 Monier-Williams gives the meaning of siddhanta as 'any fixed or established or canonical text-book or received scientific treatise on any subject ... as ..
 Brahma-siddhanta ब्रह्म-सिद्धान्त,...
 Surya-siddhanta, etc.

 Karen Pechilis defines the term Shaiva Siddhanta as "the end of the knowledge of Shiva" signifying its culmination.
 Similar to Vedanta, which is the culmination of the Vedas, Shaiva Siddhanta makes a claim to be the authoritative interpretation of the knowledge of Shiva.

 History

+The development of various schools of Shaivism from pre-Vedic Shiva and early worship of Rudra.

 Origins and early influences

 Shaiva Siddhanta's original form is uncertain.
 Some hold that it originated as a monistic doctrine, espoused by Kashmiri northern shaivites (date unknown).
 South India is another theorized location of origin, where it was most prevalent.
 It seems likely to others, however, that the early Śaiva Siddhānta may have developed somewhere in India, as a religion built around the notion of a ritual initiation that conferred liberation.
 Such a notion of liberatory initiation appears to have been borrowed from a Pashupata (pāśupata) tradition.
 At the time of the early development of the theology of the school, the question of monism or dualism, which became so central to later theological debates, had not yet emerged as an important issue.